 Generally, you will receive a reminder notice around 10 weeks before your COI expires—but it's your responsibility to ensure your COI vehicle has a current COI.

-You can check registration status online or using the QLD Rego Check app to see when your COI expires.
+You can check your registration status online or use the QLD Rego Check app to see when your COI expires.
 You can also use this service to set up a reminder for when your COI is due to expire.

 If a COI vehicle is inspected:

 - up to 2 month before the current certificate expires, the new certificate will not begin until the current certificate expires

 - more than 2 month before the current certificate expires, the new certificate will commence from the date the vehicle was inspected